 Highland regiments wore the kilt with red tunics and black ostrich feather caps.

-British heavy cavalry (dragoon guards and dragoons) wore red jackets and ‘Roman’ style helmets with horse hair plumes.
+British heavy cavalry (dragoon guards and dragoons) wore red jackets and black fore and aft cocked hats.
+The change in uniform brought in during 1812 saw the British heavy cavalry adopt ‘Roman’ style helmets with horse hair plumes.

-The King’s German Legion (KGL) was the Hanoverian army in exile.
-The KGL owed its allegiance to King George III of Great Britain, as the Elector of Hanover, and fought with the British army.
+The King’s German Legion (KGL) was formed largely from the old disbanded Hanoverian army.
+The KGL owed its allegiance to King George III of Great Britain, as the Elector of Hanover and fought with the British army.
 The KGL comprised both cavalry and infantry regiments.
-KGL uniforms mirrored the British.
+KGL uniforms followed the British.

 The Portuguese army uniforms increasingly during the Peninsular War reflected British styles.
 The Portuguese line infantry wore blue uniforms, while the Caçadores light infantry regiments wore green.

 The French army wore a variety of uniforms.
-The basic infantry uniform was dark blue.
+The basic infantry uniform coat was dark blue.

-The French cavalry comprised Cuirassiers, wearing heavy burnished metal breastplates and crested helmets, Dragoons, largely in green, Hussars, in the conventional uniform worn by this arm across Europe, and Chasseurs à Cheval, dressed as hussars.
+The French cavalry comprised Cuirassiers, wearing heavy burnished metal breastplates and crested helmets, Dragoons, largely in green and wearing crested helmets, Hussars, in the conventional uniform worn by this arm across Europe and Chasseurs à Cheval, dressed as hussars.

 The French foot artillery wore uniforms similar to the infantry, the horse artillery wore hussar uniforms.

 The standard infantry weapon across all the armies was the muzzle-loading musket.
-The musket could be fired at three or four times a minute, throwing a heavy ball inaccurately for a hundred metres or so.
-Each infantryman carried a bayonet for hand-to-hand fighting, which fitted the muzzle end of his musket.
+The musket could be fired three or four times a minute, throwing a heavy ball inaccurately for a hundred metres or so.
+Each infantryman carried a bayonet for hand-to-hand fighting, fitting into the muzzle end of his musket.

 Field guns fired a ball projectile, of limited use against troops in the field unless those troops were closely formed.
 Guns also fired case shot or canister which fragmented and was highly effective against troops in the field over a short range.
 Exploding shells fired by howitzers, yet in their infancy. were of particular use against buildings.
 The British were developing shrapnel (named after the British officer who invented it) which increased the effectiveness of exploding shells against troops in the field, by exploding in the air and showering them with metal fragments.

 Throughout the Peninsular War and the Waterloo campaign, the British army was plagued by a shortage of artillery.
-The Army was sustained by volunteer recruitment and the Royal Artillery was not able to recruit sufficient gunners for its needs.
+The Army was sustained by volunteer recruitment and the Royal Artillery was unable to recruit sufficient gunners for its needs.